box/brainy/README.md

 ## Why Brainy?

-- Brainy generates cleaner and faster code than Smarty by default.
+- Brainy generates clean and fast code by default.
 - Brainy has security defaults that align better with [best practices](http://www.phptherightway.com/#security).
-- Brainy removes features that are infrequently used and increase code bloat.
+- Brainy does not include features that are infrequently used and increase code bloat.

-- Brainy is safer than Smarty in that it removes support for features like `eval` and injecting arbitrary PHP into a template.
-Brainy uses less PHP magic.
+Because Brainy is a fork of Smarty 3, it shares much of the same syntax and features while eliminating dangerous footguns and making it hard to write bad code.

 ## Getting Started